-Treats seizures that are caused by epilepsy.
+Used to help control certain types of seizures caused by epilepsy.
 This medicine is an antiepileptic.

 There may be other brand names for this medicine.